Los Angeles Burglary Attorney

 Our legal team has the insight, experience, and skills that are required to achieve the best possible outcome in your case.
 Ambrosio Rodriguez is a former prosecutor with over 18 years of experience in criminal law.
 When it comes to your future, you shouldn’t settle for any lawyer.
 You need someone who will investigate your case, negotiate with the prosecution, examine all the evidence against you, and ultimately secure the best possible outcome for you.

-Call us today to set up a free consultation with one of our experienced criminal defense lawyers.
+Call us today to set up a free consultation with an experienced Los Angeles criminal lawyer.
 We are standing by 24/7 to take your call, so call us at 213-995-6767 to get started with your defense.

 What is Burglary?

 In Los Angeles, the crime of burglary is broken down into two distinct criminal offenses.
 The first is first-degree burglary, which is also known as residential burglary or home invasion.
 The second is second-degree burglary, which is also known as commercial burglary.
 The main difference between these crimes is the type of property you enter to commit your crime.